opendocsg/opendoc-supreme-court-practice-directions-2021/PART-11-Conduct of Court Proceedings.md

 ***Corporate logos***

 (4) Corporate logos of the law practice may be displayed on the presentation slides.
 Care should be taken to ensure that the size and location of corporate logos do not distract from the substance of the presentation slides.

-## 92. Further arguments before the Court of Appeal and the Appellate Division

 (1) From time to time, requests are received for further arguments to be presented before the Court of Appeal or the Appellate Division after the conclusion of the hearing of the appeal.
 Such requests should not be made as all relevant arguments should have been presented at the hearing proper.